-- 29. (1) A member who wishes to absent himself or herself from sittings of the House or any committee of which he or she is a member for fifteen or more consecutive working days, all inclusive, on which the House or committee sits, must request and obtain the leave of the House or a committee authorised to grant such leave. - (2) The request for leave of absence as contemplated in rule 29(1) must be submitted to the Speaker before the fifteenth consecutive day, and must state the length and reasons for the absence. - (3) The Speaker must refer the request for leave of absence to be dealt with either by the House or the designated committee, as the case may be. - (4) The granting of leave by the House must be moved by the party to which the member desiring the leave belongs, or in the case of parties represented by one member, by the Leader of Government Business or a member designated by the Leader of Government Business. - (5) If leave is granted by a committee, a report by the committee to that effect must be presented to the House.
+- 29 (1) Members who wish to absent themselves from plenary sittings or any committee of which they are members for 15 or more consecutive working days, all inclusive, must request and obtain the leave of the House or a committee authorised to grant such leave. - (2) The request for leave of absence as contemplated in Rule 29(1) must be submitted to the Speaker before the fifteenth consecutive day, and must state the length and reasons for the absence. - (3) The Speaker shall refer the request for leave of absence to be dealt with either by the House or the designated committee, as the case may be. - (4) The granting of leave by the House must be moved by the party to which the member desiring the leave belongs, or in the case of parties represented by one member, by the Leader of Government Business or a member designated by the Leader of Government Business.

+(5) If leave is granted by a committee, a report by the committee to that effect must be presented to the House.